 Travel with China Discovery, our professional local guide and driver will escort you from your hotel, train station, airport to all attractions with comfortable licensed private car, to catch the highlights of Dunhuang.
 If you are interested, please do not hesitate to contact us and tell us your needs, and we will customize a memorable tour for you!

 We have helped many global travelers enjoy their memorable wonderful trips to Gansu for the past few years.
-Among them, Marcin and his friends traveled with us and spent 13-Day to explore the silk road from Lanzhou to Khasgar, visiting Zhangye, Jiayuhuan, Dunhuang... in Gansu province, and shared us their special travel story!
+Among them, Marcin and his friends traveled with us and spent 13-Day to explore the Silk Road from Lanzhou to Kashgar, visiting Zhangye, Jiayuhuan, Dunhuang... in Gansu province, and shared us their special travel story!
 Travel with China Discovery to create your great China trip memories!